eth-sc-comp/benchmarks/README.md

 ## Execution Environments

-Currently, there is a global 25 second wallclock timeout applied to all tool invocations.
+Currently, there is a global 25 second wall clock timeout applied to all tool invocations.
 This is adjustable with the `-t` option to `bench.py`.
 Tools that take longer than this to produce a result for a benchmark will have an "unknown" result assigned.
 There is currently no memory limit enforced.